The Village of West Baraboo approved a Thursday ordinance prohibiting bartenders and other alcohol vendors from being drunk on the job.

 “The idea behind this is when you are entrusted with a license to serve alcohol, there are certain responsibilities; you have to enforce certain laws,” said Julia Potter, an attorney with Boardman Clark LLP for the village of West Baraboo.
-“You can’t serve underage people, you must check IDs, you can’t serve intoxicated people, and all of those things are harder to do when you yourself are drunk.”
+“You can’t serve underage people, you must check IDs, you can’t serve intoxicated people, and all of those things are harder to do when you are drunk.”

 Board members agreed the rule would give police enforcement powers.